 The trip leader is responsible for the management of the consent forms including, storage, scanning where required and disposal.

-3.15 Slips Trips and Falls
+3.14 Slips Trips and Falls

-Slipping, Tripping and Falling accounts for one third of all accidents in the workplace.
+Slipping, Tripping and Falling accounts for one third of all accidents in the workplace in the UK and is the single biggest cause of workplace injury.